Lalunashine/CC_Project1/README.md

 # CC_Project1
-The adjective for this project is COLORFUL.
+The adjective I selected for this project is COLORFUL.